Now reading:

 PIMCO Balanced Income & Growth Fund

 The PIMCO Balanced Income & Growth Fund is a global multi-sector strategy that seeks to combine PIMCO’s total return investment process and philosophy with income maximization.
 The Portfolio construction is founded on the principle of diversification across a broad range of equity and global fixed income securities.
-The fund has a historical annualised dividend yield of 6.89% p.a. (extracted from Bloomberg as of 31 October 2024).
+The fund has a historical annualised dividend yield of 7.08% p.a.

 Bond Funds